Individual Privacy Accounting via a Renyi Filter

 The main motivation behind our work is obtaining tighter privacy accounting methods through, broadly speaking, ``personalized'' accounting of privacy losses.
 Existing literature in differential privacy discusses several related notions \cite{ghosh2011selling, ebadi2015differential,wang2019per,cummings2020individual}, although typically with an incomparable objective. \citet{ghosh2011selling} discuss individual privacy in the context of selling privacy at auction and their definition does not depend on the value of the data point but only on its index in the dataset. \citet{cummings2020individual} rely on a similar privacy definition, investigate an associated definition of individual sensitivity, and demonstrate a general way to preprocess an arbitrary function of a dataset into a function that has the desired bounds on individual sensitivities.

 \citet{ebadi2015differential} introduce personalized differential privacy in the context of private database queries and describe a system which drops points when their personalized privacy loss exceeds a budget.
 In their system personalized privacy losses result from record selection operations applied to the database.
 While this type of accounting is similar to ours in spirit, their work only considers basic and non-adaptive composition.
-The work of \citet{wang2019per} considers the privacy loss of a specific data point relative to a fixed dataset.
-It provides techniques for evaluating this ``per-instance'' privacy loss for several statistical problems. \citet{wang2019per} also briefly discusses adaptive composition of per-instance differential privacy as a straightforward generalization of the usual advanced composition theorem \cite{dwork2010boosting}, but the per-instance privacy parameters are assumed to be \emph{fixed}.
+The work of \citet{wang2019per} considers the privacy loss of a specific data point relative to a fixed dataset and provides techniques for evaluating this ``per-instance'' privacy loss for several statistical problems. \citet{wang2019per} also briefly discusses adaptive composition of per-instance differential privacy as a straightforward generalization of the usual advanced composition theorem \cite{dwork2010boosting}, but the per-instance privacy parameters are assumed to be \emph{fixed}.